Residence Life has overall responsibility for the management of the university’s student residences.

-(5) Grounded re-locatable power taps or surge protectors with a “reset” switch are the only allowable receptacle extensions from wall outlets.
+(5) Grounded re-locatable power taps or surge protectors with a “reset” switch will be the only allowable receptacle extensions from wall outlets.
 Each power tap must be plugged directly into a wall receptacle and they must not be plugged into one another.
 Non-fused extension cords and flexible cords are prohibited in residence hall rooms.

 (6) No power cord, of any type, shall be extended through walls, ceilings or floors, or under doors or floor coverings, nor shall any cord be subject to environmental damage or physical impact.